Coalition of the willing (Russo-Ukrainian war): Membership

-The People's Republic of China declared willingness to take part in Ukraine's post-war reconstruction on 18 March, and according to the German newspaper Die Welt, China also contemplated joining the Coalition of the willing if being invited on 22 March.
-The Chinese Foreign Ministry later officially denied reports that China could ever join the coalition, as partaking in a peacekeeping mission in Ukraine spearheaded by European leaders was viewed to conflict with its policy of neutrality in Russo-Ukrainian War.
+The People's Republic of China declared willingness to take part in Ukraine's post-war reconstruction on 18 March 2025, and according to the German newspaper Die Welt, China also contemplated joining the coalition of the willing if being invited on 22 March 2025.
+The Chinese Foreign Ministry later officially denied reports that China could ever join the coalition, as partaking in a peacekeeping mission in Ukraine spearheaded by European leaders was viewed to conflict with its policy of neutrality in the Russo-Ukrainian War.

-As of November 2025, Albania has satisfied the standard for membership in the Coalition of the Willing by confirming three cabinet-level participations in Coalition summits, with the total number of committed nations at 34 to be confirmed in the meetings to follow.